 Procedurally, students should contact their Director of Graduate Studies (DGS) to seek approval for the leave prior to the beginning of the semester in question.
 If approved, the DGS will contact their Graduate School admissions officer who will modify the record accordingly.
 No more than two consecutive and four total semesters in leave of absence status may be requested.
-Post-qualifying doctoral students are not eligible for the leave of absence.
 International students considering a leave of absence are strongly encouraged to discuss their plans with the Office of International Affairs, Department of Immigration Services prior to making a formal request.